rbowsley/lamplighthelp/source/7-1-1_Work_Records-_When_and_Where.markdown

 ### Custom Fields
 There may be other custom fields on this page which are specific to your system.
 If you are unsure how to complete these, please ask your System Administrator.

-If you'd like to see how this works in practice, you can view our video 'Creating a Work Record.'
+If you'd like to see how this works in practice, you can view our video ['Creating a Work Record'](/help/index/p/51.4.1).

 <iframe src="https://player.vimeo.com/video/279240510" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>